xplicit/Chromatron/Documents/registering_scheme_handlers.md

 # Registering Custom Scheme Handlers

-Interprocess Communication (IPC) in Chromely uses Restful model.
+Interprocess Communication (IPC) in Chromatron uses Restful model.
 It has a method (GET, POST..) and a resource has an identifier, which is a URI that uniquely identifies that resource.

 A fully qualified qualified resource will be in format: scheme://host/resource_relative_path